 Currently the following plugins are disallowed:

-We do recommendation some plugins should be avoided where possible.
+We do also recommend some plugins should be avoided where possible.

 Should I install a security plugin?